18 Best Agriculture Business Ideas 2026 (Low Cost & High Profit)

 4. Goat/Sheep Farming

-Goat and sheep farming is a growing business in the meat, milk, and wool industries.
+Goat and sheep farming is a growing business in the meat, milk, and wool industries and is considered one of the profitable agriculture business ideas in Kerala.
 Goats are hardy animals well suited to small-scale or large-scale farming in various climates.
 Their meat, milk, and by-products, such as skin and manure, are all marketable and highly sought after in local and foreign markets.

 Sheep rearing is a further source of income from selling wool and meat, especially during holidays.
 The business is easy to diversify and perfect for rural entrepreneurs.
 The goat farming market is expected to grow at a 4.5% CAGR by 2027, while sheep meat production is forecasted to grow at 2.48% in 2024-2025, making it a promising venture.
 In one of today’s practical Agriculture Business Ideas, goat and sheep farming combines tradition and modern demand beautifully.